-Production 5: Pick One of the Following Two Options (or Remix)
+Pick One of the Following THREE Options

 2) Game-Play Analysis: Theories of Play.
 Part 1: Your task is to ‘define’ play and/or games ala Caillois and Huizinga (consider borrowing or modifying or critiquing or extending key concepts and ‘classifications’ from their work).
 Try to integrate a few key quotes from their texts into your own discussion / definition.